A Bayesian approach to functional regression: theory and computation: Source code overview

 The Python code developed for this work is available under a GPLv3 license at the GitHub repository \url{https://github.com/antcc/rk-bfr-jump}.
 The code is adequately documented and is structured in several directories as follows:

 \begin{itemize} \item In the \texttt{rkbfr\_jump} folder we find the files responsible for the implementation of our Bayesian models, separated according to the functionality they provide.
-There is also a \texttt{utils} folder inside with some utility files for simulation, experimentation and visualization. \item The \texttt{reference\_methods} folder contains our implementation of the functional comparison algorithms that were not available through a standard Python library. \item The \texttt{experiments} folder contains plain text files with the numerical experimental results shown in Appendix~\ref{app:tables}, as well as \texttt{.csv} files that facilitate working with them. \item At the root folder we have a Python script \texttt{experiments.py} for executing our experiments, which accepts several user-specified parameters (such as the number of iterations or the type of data set).
+There is also a \texttt{utils} folder inside with some utility files for simulation, experimentation and visualization. \item The \texttt{reference\_methods} folder contains our implementation of the functional comparison algorithms that were not available through a standard Python library. \item The \texttt{results} folder contains plain text files with the execution times and the numerical results shown in Appendix~\ref{app:execution-times} and Appendix~\ref{app:tables}, as well as \texttt{.csv} files that facilitate working with them. \item At the root folder we have a Python script \texttt{experiments.py} for executing our experiments, which accepts several user-specified parameters (such as the number of iterations or the type of data set).
 There is also a \texttt{setup.py} file to install our method as a Python package. \end{itemize}

 When possible, the code was implemented in a generic way that would allow for easy extensions or derivations.
 It was also developed with efficiency in mind, so many functions and methods exploit the vectorization capabilities of the \textit{numpy} and \textit{scipy} libraries, and are sometimes parallelized using \textit{numba}.
 Moreover, since we followed closely the style of the \textit{scikit-learn} and \textit{scikit-fda} libraries, our methods are compatible and could be integrated (after some minor tweaking) with both of them.